benjaminapetersen/angular-element-query/README.md

 ```
 When passing the `$scope` alone, `$scope.breakpoint` will be set to the `key` configured whenever
 a resize `change` matches the px value provided.
 It is important to note that events are only
-fired on a `change`.
-When passing the callback function, you can configure the variable or do
+fired when the matching breakpoint changes.
+When passing the callback function, you can configure
-any other interesting thing you can think of.
+the variable or do any other interesting thing you can think of.
 More examples to follow.

 ### The Template